10 Summer Nesting Ideas for When You Don’t Want to Go Outside

 Whoever came up with the idea of Netflix and chill was probably familiar with sticky summer days.
-Stay cool in the AC and check out one of the shows we're digging, like Stranger Things or the newest season of Chef's Table.
+Stay cool in the AC and tune into any of these:

 7. Read a romance novel.

 Hot and steamy August is, fittingly, Read-a-Romance Month.
-So pick up a torrid tale and get to reading from the comfort of your favorite chair or porch swing.
+So pick up a torrid tale and get ready to read from the comfort of your favorite chair or porch swing.

-Why not use the bounty of seasonal summer fruits to bake all your favorite pies?
+Why not use the bounty of seasonal summer fruits to bake up one (or three) of your favorite pies?
 You can take your time rolling out the perfect crust, savoring the cool(ish) air in your home.
-When you're done, invite friends over for a pie-eating party!
+When you’re done, invite friends over for a pie-eating party!

 9. Organize your cookbooks.